Fusion power: Magnet quench

 A magnet quench is an abnormal termination of magnet operation that occurs when part of the superconducting coil exits the superconducting state (becomes normal).
 This can occur because the field inside the magnet is too large, the rate of change of field is too large (causing eddy currents and resultant heating in the copper support matrix), or a combination of the two.

 More rarely a magnet defect can cause a quench.
 When this happens, that particular spot is subject to rapid Joule heating from the current, which raises the temperature of the surrounding regions.
 This pushes those regions into the normal state as well, which leads to more heating in a chain reaction.
 The entire magnet rapidly becomes normal over several seconds, depending on the size of the superconducting coil.
 This is accompanied by a loud bang as the energy in the magnetic field is converted to heat, and the cryogenic fluid boils away.
-The abrupt decrease of current can result in kilovolt inductive voltage spikes and arcing.
-Permanent damage to the magnet is rare, but components can be damaged by localized heating, high voltages, or large mechanical forces.
+The sudden decrease of current can result in kilovolt inductive voltage spikes and arcing.
+Permanent damage to the magnet is not likely to happen, but components can be damaged by localized heating, high voltages, or large mechanical forces.

 In practice, magnets usually have safety devices to stop or limit the current when a quench is detected.
 If a large magnet undergoes a quench, the inert vapor formed by the evaporating cryogenic fluid can present a significant asphyxiation hazard to operators by displacing breathable air.

 A large section of the superconducting magnets in CERN's Large Hadron Collider unexpectedly quenched during start-up operations in 2008, destroying multiple magnets.
 In order to prevent a recurrence, the LHC's superconducting magnets are equipped with fast-ramping heaters that are activated when a quench event is detected.
 The dipole bending magnets are connected in series.
 Each power circuit includes 154 individual magnets, and should a quench event occur, the entire combined stored energy of these magnets must be dumped at once.
 This energy is transferred into massive blocks of metal that heat up to several hundred degrees Celsius—because of resistive heating—in seconds.
 A magnet quench is a "fairly routine event" during the operation of a particle accelerator.